-Pre-School and Pre-Kindergarten students should be walked to their respective doors before 8:00 AM each day.
+Pre-School and Pre-Kindergarten students should be walked to the PS/PK entrance before 8:00 AM each day.
 Likewise, a parent or designated adult must come to the door to pick up and sign out each Pre-School and Pre-Kindergarten student.
-Please use the Pre-School door (front door up the stairs) on Everett Street or church hall door for PK.
+Please use the PS/PK door on Everett Street.
 Students in Grades K-8 will enter via the back door, in the rear of the school, starting at 7:40am and by 8:00am.
 Any student who is late to school will enter via the front doors of the school, and check in with the school secretary for a tardy slip, before going to class.